 While the device is erasing, the controller will idle while checking the status register over and over again.
-Should you wish to read from the EREG during this time, the high order bit of the EREG register will be set.
+Should you wish to read from the EREG during this time, the high order bit of the EREG register will be set indicating that a write is in progress (WIP).
 Once the erase is complete, this bit will clear, the interrupt line will be strobed high, and other operations may take then place on the part.
 Any attempt to perform another operation on the part prior to that time will stall the bus until the erase is complete.

 Once an area has been erased, it may then be programmed.
-To program the device, first disable the write protect by writing a 0x1000\0000 to the EREG register.
+To program the device, first disable the write protect by writing a 0x1000\0000 to the EREG register for the QSPI controller, or 0x4000\0000 for the EQSPI controller.
 After that, you may then write to the area in question whatever values you wish to program.
 One 256 byte (64 bus word) page may be programmed at a time.
 Pages start on even boundaries, such as addresses 0x040, 0x080, 0x0100, etc. To program a whole page at a time, write the 64 words of the page to the controller without dropping the i\wb\cyc line.
 Attempts to write more than 64 words will stall the bus, as will attempts to write more than one page.
 Writes of less than a page work as well.
 In summary,

-- 1. Disable the write protect by writing a 0x1000\0000 to the EREG register. - 2.
+- 1. Disable the write protect by writing a 0x1000\0000 to the EREG register when using the QSPI flash controller, or 0x4000\0000 for the EQSPI flash controller. - 2.
 Write the page of interest to the data memory of the device.

 The first address should start at the beginning of a page (bottom six bits zero), and end at the end of the page (bottom six bits one, top bits identical).
 Writes of less than a page are okay.
-Writes crossing page boundaries will stall the device.
+Writes crossing page boundaries will stall the bus, while waiting for the first write to complete before attempting to start the second write.